emontzkajnl/plugins/custom-facebook-feed/README.txt

 * Fix: The `postbgcolor` shortcode option is now working correctly

 = 2.2.1 =
-* Fix: Fixed a minor JavaScript error which occurs if a Facebook post doesn't contain any text
+* Fix: Fixed a minor JavaScript error which occurs if a post doesn't contain any text

 = 2.2 =
 * New: Added a text area to the Support tab which contains all of the plugin settings and site info for easier troubleshooting
-* New: You can now set the number of Facebook posts to '0' if you just want to show the Facebook Like box widget and no posts
+* New: You can now set the number of posts to '0' if you just want to show the Like box widget and no posts
 * Tweak: If the user doesn't add a unit to the width, height or padding then automatically add 'px'
 * Tweak: Added social media sharing links to the bottom of the settings page and an option to add a credit link to the bottom of the feed
-* Fix: Fixed an issue with Facebook hashtags not being linked when followed immediately by punctuation
+* Fix: Fixed an issue with hashtags not being linked when followed immediately by punctuation
 * Fix: When displaying a shared link if the caption is the same as the link URL then don't display it
 * Fix: Added a space before the feed header's style attribute to remove HTML validation error
-* Fix: Prefixed the 'top' and 'bottom' classes used on the Facebook Like box to prevent CSS conflicts
+* Fix: Prefixed the 'top' and 'bottom' classes used on the Like box to prevent CSS conflicts
-* Fix: Fixed an issue with the link color not being applied to Facebook hashtag links
+* Fix: Fixed an issue with the link color not being applied to hashtag links

 = 2.1.3 =
-* Fix: Fixed an issue with the Facebook Access Token used in the plugin hitting its request limit
+* Fix: Fixed an issue with the Access Token used in the plugin hitting its request limit

 = 2.1.2 =
 * Fix: Added in a missing closing div tag to the Facebook feed when an error is being displayed